FLU FACTS

 Children younger than 5, but especially those younger than 2

-People of all ages with certain medical conditions (listed below)*
+People of all ages with health conditions

 How long do flu symptoms last?